router-resources/Router-Nitro-CookBook/Module6.md

 Through a detailed examination of the forwarder flow implementation, Module 6 illustrated how Router Nitro bridges assets seamlessly across different chains while maintaining security and minimizing costs.
 By employing a reverse verification flow, Router Nitro completes asset transfers with accuracy and reliability, thus offering users a robust solution for interoperability in the blockchain space.

+# `Quiz (Module 6)`

+Instructions: Answer the following questions based on the information presented in Module 6 of the Router Nitro Cookbook.
+Choose the best answer for each question.

+**What is the role of a forwarder in the context of Router Nitro?**

+a) To verify the user's identity and account information.<br>
+b) To provide liquidity for cross-chain asset swaps.<br>
+c) To develop and deploy dApps on the Router Chain.

+**Which of the following statements accurately describes the "Forwarder Flow" in Router Nitro?**

+a) It involves burning and minting tokens to enable cross-chain transfers.<br>
+b) It relies on a centralized entity to manage and verify all transactions.<br>
+c) It requires forwarders to provide liquidity on multiple blockchains and they get incentivized for doing so.

+**According to the module, how does Router Nitro ensure the validity of transactions involving forwarders?**

+a) By employing a reverse verification flow where both chains confirm the transfer.<br>
+b) By requiring users to submit additional collateral to secure their transactions.<br>
+c) By utilizing a centralized authority to monitor and approve all asset transfers.

 # [ Next : Module 7: Explaining the CodeBase of Router Nitro - Part 1 ](Module7.md)